flowersinthesand/portal-java/core/README.md

 * `Room remove(Socket socket)`

 Removes a socket.
 If one of added sockets is closed, it will be removed from the room as well automatically.
+Use this method to exclude opened socket.

 * `Room send(String event)`
 * `Room send(String event, Object data)`